Eyelid SurgeryConveniently located to serve Chicago and North Shore

-Dr. Rachel, is a quadruple board-certified cosmetic surgeon with particular expertise in blepharoplasty.
-He also performs corrective eyelid surgery for correction of medical problems such as obstruction of visual field (ptosis), dry eye syndrome or lower eyelid sagging (malposition).
+Dr. Rachel is a quadruple board-certified cosmetic surgeon with particular expertise in blepharoplasty.
+He also performs corrective eyelid surgery for correction of medical problems such as obstruction of the visual field (ptosis), dry eye syndrome, or lower eyelid sagging (malposition).
 When necessary, Dr. Rachel can perform cosmetic and corrective eyelid surgery together at the same time.

 Eyelid Surgery Related Procedures

 Most patients seek upper eyelid blepharoplasty to correct excess skin on their upper eyelid.
 The skin may fold onto the eyelashes and even interfere with vision.
 This is a minimally invasive surgery in most cases and can be done using local anesthetic alone or under IV sedation.
 An incision is made in the natural crease of the upper eyelid followed by the removal of excess skin and fat.
 Occasionally the underlying muscle has stretched out of shape and needs to be trimmed.
 Wounds are closed with a very fine suture, which can be removed in 5-7 days.
 Patients return to work the next day if they choose.